ggulgulia/ggulgulia.github.io/_posts/2022-08-14-your-website-in-five-mins.md

 would name the project `aakashshah1.github.io`.

 ## Step 2: Edit the `_config.yaml`
-Make the necessary changes to the `# site-settings` section of the `_config.yaml` file in the project.
+Make the necessary changes to the `# site-settings` section of the `_config.yaml` file in the project and save it.

 ## Step 3: Deploy your site
 Go to `Settings` tab of the project and visit the `Pages` section from the sidebar.